tjanjua04/471-Assignment/README.md

-– Anything special about your submission that we should take note of Executable code is in the "Project Folder" along with all the necessary components to test and run the code.
+– Anything special about your submission that we should take note of Executable code is in the "Project Folder," along with all the necessary components to test and run the code.

+In case the zip file doesn't work, please use this link: https://github.com/tjanjua04/471-Assignment